fiiby/php_O.O.P-Assignment/README.md

 Database Result Sets: To iterate over records without loading them all at once.

  --------------------------------------
- 5-  Traits:
+ # 5-Traits:
- A trait in PHP is a mechanism for code reuse in single inheritance languages like PHP.
+ ### A trait in PHP is a mechanism for code reuse in single inheritance languages like PHP.
 Traits allow developers to reuse methods across different classes without requiring a class to extend another.
 They are essentially sets of methods that can be "included" in multiple classes.

-Difference from Classes and Interfaces:
+## Difference from Classes and Interfaces:
-Unlike classes, traits cannot be instantiated on their own.
+### Unlike classes, traits cannot be instantiated on their own.
-Unlike interfaces, traits can contain both concrete and abstract methods.
+### Unlike interfaces, traits can contain both concrete and abstract methods.
 -----------------------------------------
-6- Static Properties and Methods:
+# 6-Static Properties and Methods:
-Description:
+## Description:
-Static properties and methods in PHP belong to the class itself rather than any specific instance.
+### Static properties and methods in PHP belong to the class itself rather than any specific instance.
 This means you can access static members without creating an object of the class.

-Use Cases:
+## Use Cases:
-Static methods and properties are useful when the functionality should be independent of an instance.
+### Static methods and properties are useful when the functionality should be independent of an instance.

-Common examples include utility functions, counters, and settings shared across all instances.
+### Common examples include utility functions, counters, and settings shared across all instances.
 ----------------------------------------